leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 **`repair_locked_entries()`** — safe under live traffic.

 Scans all ring entries.
-If `sequence == LOCKED_SEQUENCE` (publisher crashed mid-commit), rolls back to the expected previous sequence, unblocking future publishers.
+If `sequence == LOCKED_SEQUENCE` (publisher crashed mid-commit), commits the entry with `slot_idx = INVALID_SLOT` and the correct final sequence (`pos + 1`).
+This unblocks future publishers wrapping to this position: they CAS `(pos + 1) → LOCKED`, which now succeeds.
+Subscribers and evictions skip `INVALID_SLOT` entries.
 The worst case under live traffic is a benign double-store if a slow (but alive) publisher commits at the same time.

 ```
 repair_locked_entries(region):
     for each ring i in [0, max_subs):
         for pos in [oldest_live, write_pos):
             if entries[pos].sequence == LOCKED_SEQUENCE:
+                entries[pos].slot_idx = INVALID_SLOT
+                entries[pos].payload_len = 0
-                entries[pos].sequence = expected_prev_seq(pos)
+                entries[pos].sequence = pos + 1    // committed sequence
 ```

-**`reclaim_orphaned_slots()`** — requires publisher quiescence.
+**`reclaim_orphaned_slots()`** — requires full quiescence.

 Scans all ring entries to build a set of referenced slot indices, then reclaims any slot with refcount > 0 that is not in the referenced set.
-NOT safe under live traffic: a publisher between refcount pre-set and ring push has rc > 0 but no ring entry yet.
-Reclaiming it would cause silent data corruption.
+NOT safe under live traffic.
+Requires:
+- All publishers quiesced (a publisher between refcount pre-set and ring push has rc > 0 but no ring entry yet).
+- No outstanding `SampleView` objects (a view holds a refcount pin without a ring entry reference; reclaiming it would free memory still being read).

 ```
 reclaim_orphaned_slots(region):